-Through a balanced mix of classroom lectures, group discussions, and hands-on field sessions, this course covers the basics of rice production, an appreciation of the changes and challenges in the rice industry from production to market, knowledge of the research issues of IRRI and its partners/collaborators, advancements in rice breeding, and structuring effective collaboration within the international research community.
+This course covers the basics of rice production, an overview of the changes and challenges in the rice industry from production to market, an awareness of the research issues of IRRI and its partners/collaborators, advancements in rice breeding, and building effective collaborations within the international research community.
 Additionally, the course will also cover issues related to germplasm exchange and property rights.

-- Appreciate research and development issues related to food security
+- Examine the research and development issues related to food security

-- Acquire hands-on skills relating to rice production and breeding
+- Apply the necessary hands-on skills related to rice production and breeding

 - Rice production basics